DanOlson/beer_list/README.md

 ### Extending BeerList with More Establishments

-BeerList ships with a limited number of establishments, but it's easy to write your own.
+BeerList ships with a limited number of establishments, but also includes an executable to easily create your own.
-Your establishment class must inherit from BeerList::Establishments::Establishment, and provide two instance methods: `get_list` and `url`. `url` should be the url of the beer list on your establishment's website. `get_list` should handle parsing and manipulating a Mechanize::Page object in order to scrape the contents of your beer list.

 For example:

+`beer_list establish Applebirds -u http://applebirds.com/beers -p p.beer -d path/to/establishments`

+will create the following code in path/to/establishments/applebirds.rb

 ```
 module BeerList
   module Establishments
-    class Applebirds
+    class Applebirds < Establishment
       URL = 'http://applebirds.com/beers'

+      # Handles parsing and manipulating a Mechanize::Page object
+      # in order to scrape the contents of your beer list.
+      #
+      # Uncomment and implement to your liking.
       def get_list
-        page.search('p.beer').map(&:text)
+        # page.search('p.beer').map(&:text)
       end

       def url